SebastienDorgan/hylight-powerlines/strategy.md

 No labels or metadata are provided about the presence or absence of defects.
 In addition, many of the defects defined in the reference document (“Test - Classification reseaux aeriens.pdf”) are subtle or only indirectly visible.
 At the resolution and viewpoints available, it is often difficult to reliably identify and label defects by visual inspection alone while remaining consistent with the reference classification.

-## Constraints and practical considerations

-The proposed strategy is driven by a set of practical constraints:

-* **Time**: the test must be completed in roughly one week, which rules out full manual annotation of 650 images and extensive hyperparameter sweeps.
-* **Data**: the test dataset is unlabeled and public datasets only partially match the target network (region, hardware types, voltage level).
-* **Resources**: the solution should run on a single standard laptop GPU/CPU without requiring large-scale distributed training.
-* **Tooling**: only open-source tools and publicly accessible datasets are assumed; no internal annotation teams or proprietary frameworks.
-* **Scope**: the objective is to demonstrate a coherent, reproducible pipeline rather than to chase marginal performance gains.

-These constraints justify the choice of YOLOv8s, reuse of public datasets, skipping class balancing, and relying on LLM-assisted pre-annotation only as an optional accelerator.

 ## Analysis of defect types in “Test - Classification reseaux aeriens.pdf”